 Linear GraphsThe graph shown above in the illustration is called a linear graph.
 Graphs of this form are drawn using an equation of the form y = mx+c Linear graphs are ever straight line graphs.

 Quadratic GraphsA quadratic graph such as the one shown in above is made using an equation of the form y = ax²+bx+c It has a distinctive cup shape.

 Cubic GraphsThe cubic graph has been shown in the illustration above.
 Cubic graphs are formed using the equation of the form y=ax3+bx²+d.
 Note the first term in the equation has a cubic power.

 Reciprocal GraphsThe graph shown has a reciprocal curve.
 Graphs of this form are made using the equation of the form y = a/x.
 The graph appears to have two curves.

+Effect on the Cubic GraphsWe can see the same effect on the cubic graph of the conclusions we’ve made above.
+Here is the graph y=x3.
+And now we have multiplied the graph equation with a different number.
+And now we’re subtracting or adding numbers from the equation as shown in the following Illustration.
+You can see that the same conclusions apply here as well.
+The above conclusions apply in all cases for the graphs.
 Key points you have to remember are that the graphs get stretched in the y-axis if multiplied by a number, and transformed downwards when a number is subtracted from the equation or upwards when added.
 WHY: Well because always x is constant and the graph function/equation is written as y= so when you add or subtract, the result of the equation y= increases or decreases for each point or coordinate on the graph thus drifting up or downwards.